-United Phosphorus is a leading global producer of generic crop protection products, intermediates and other industrial chemicals.
+United Phosphorusis a leading global producer of generic crop protection products, intermediates and other industrial chemicals.
 The company is one of the largest agrochemical producers in India and ranks 4th among the top eight generic agrochemical companies in the world.
 The agrochemical division has a wide range of products that include fumigants, fungicides, insecticides, rodenticides and herbicides.
 The company has a well established network of subsidiaries, affiliates and offices selling branded agrochemicals, bulk chemicals and industry chemicals.
 United Phosphorus has a dedicated registrations team, which works closely with customers and registration authorities around the world.
 Mr Jai Shroff age 34 years is a chemical graduate and has been associated with United Phosphorus since the last 10 years.
 He has been the driving force for United Phosphorus foray into the global markets.
 He strongly believes in applied research and shares a vision to make United Phosphorus a front runner in the global generic crop protection market.
 He met up with Atul Rastogi and Kinner Mehta of Indiainfoline to discuss the company?s strategy and growth plans.

 Q Can you throw some light on your journey of becoming an established player in the global generic agrochemical market and a niche player in the specialized product patent market?

 A: The company?s transition can be described in terms of different focus areas.
 The company started operations about 30 years ago with objective of making import substitution products.
 Thereafter it entered into manufacturing technicals and strengthening distribution network for making pesticides available across the country.

 Around this time we decided to focus on exports.
 We decided to pursue the policy of " go where the markets lie".
 The company initially pursued exports by setting up a warehousing unit at Rotterdam.
 Thereafter, we acquired a manufacturing plant in UK.
 This stage was followed by company?s focus on building large capacities to service world markets.